 Coldwater extraction cleaning for wool rug

-Rugs made with mixed fibres, wool, and linen have been cleaned either dry cleaning or cold water extraction.
+Rugs made with mixed fibres, wool, and linen have been cleaned either Dry Cleaning or cold water extraction.
 However, cold water extraction cleaning is more effective in removing stubborn spots and stains.

 Coldwater extraction rug cleaning involves using at most 30 degrees Celsius water with wool-safe approved chemicals for rug cleaning.
 The technician will inject the water and chemical into the rug and then vacuum out the solution to remove the rug’s allergen, bacteria, and dirt.
-Foam cleaning is suitable for removing bacteria and allergens from a rug.
+Foam Cleaning Services is suitable for removing bacteria and allergens from a rug.